AlexanderGenin/system-design/public/articles/music-streaming/index.md

 There are several strategies to mitigate this.
 First, we can separate profile and metadata into two databases, as they exhibit different access patterns.
 Music information is accessed far more frequently than user data.
 Additionally, reads occur 100 times more often than writes.
 Therefore, we can optimize the metadata database workload by introducing read replicas.

-But how do we maintain data consistency between them?
-According to the [CAP theorem](https://en.wikipedia.org/wiki/CAP_theorem), we have to sacrifice either consistency or availability to maintain system partition tolerance.
-Moreover, even when the system has a coherent network, the extension of the theorem, known as PACELC, dictates that we need to choose between consistency and latency.
+But how do we maintain data _consistency_ between them?
+According to the [CAP theorem](https://en.wikipedia.org/wiki/CAP_theorem), we have to sacrifice either _consistency_ or _availability_ to maintain system partition tolerance.
+Moreover, even when the system has a coherent network, the extension of the theorem, known as PACELC, dictates that we need to choose between _consistency_ and _latency_.

-In the context of a music streaming app, it seems reasonable to sacrifice consistency in both scenarios.
-In other words, we opt for eventual consistency for read replicas.
+In the context of a music streaming app, it seems reasonable to sacrifice _consistency_ in both scenarios.
+In other words, we opt for eventual _consistency_ for read replicas.
 This means that new writes may take some time to propagate to all replicas asynchronously.
 We can inform the user that updating profiles may take some time to reflect.
 Uploading music requires even more time as it needs to be processed by the service workers.
-This approach benefits availability.
-For fault tolerance, we can also add a standby replica where data is replicated synchronously.
+This approach benefits _availability_.
+For _fault tolerance_, we can also add a standby replica where data is replicated synchronously.
 We can switch to it in case the primary write replica goes down.

 Replication is also applicable to object storage but is usually managed behind the scenes.
 You can easily scale it horizontally by adding new machines if you need more storage.